Featured Image text Inert Waste and How to Find an Inert Waste Landfill Near You.

 There are many historic inert waste landfills which discharge the rainfall which percolates through them into the groundwater below.
 The rain also flows around these sites, and possibly also into rivers and streams.
 If the so-called “inert material” was contaminated with potentially polluting materials (such as wood and other organic matter) this causes pollution.

-In terms of the water chemistry, an increased COD, some BOD, and a significant ammoniacal nitrogen above background concentrations, is all that is needed to result in a polluted area of groundwater, and/ or surface water.
-In such cases this is described as leachate contamination.
+In terms of the water chemistry, an increased COD, some BOD, and a significant ammoniacal nitrogen above background concentrations are all that is needed to result in a polluted area of groundwater, and/ or surface water.
+In such cases, this is described as leachate contamination.

 You may also want to look at our page about the Inert Waste Acceptance Criteria